Westford Academy

 Westford Academy is the public high school for the town of Westford, Massachusetts, United States.
 It was incorporated in 1792 and is one of the oldest public high schools in the United States.

 History

 First Westford Academy Building (1794-1896).

 Westford Academy (WA) was founded as a private school in 1792, "for children 'of any nation, age, or sex.'"
 As long as students could read the Bible and pay the required 9 shillings a term, both boys and girls were allowed to attend.

-WA became a public school in 1928 after a town meeting vote on April 30, 1928, when "[t]he residents of Westford agreed to purchase the “Westford Academy” from the Trustees of the academy."
+WA became a public school in 1928 after a town meeting vote on April 30, 1928, when "the residents of Westford agreed to purchase the "Westford Academy" from the Trustees of the academy."
 A group of trustees has been retained to this day, and they bestow scholarships upon graduating seniors at an annual ceremony in May.

 There have been four Westford Academy buildings: